common

 F.A.Q.

 A qualified arborist is a professional trained in the art and science of planting, caring for, and maintaining trees.
-They are certified by recognized organizations, such as the International Society of Arboriculture, and possess the knowledge and skills to assess tree health, perform safe tree care, and provide expert advice.
+They are certified by recognized organizations, such as the International Society of Arboriculture (ISA), and possess the knowledge and skills to assess tree health, perform safe tree care, and provide expert advice.
 Hiring a qualified arborist ensures your trees are managed responsibly and in line with industry standards.

 Spurless pruning is a tree care technique that avoids using climbing spikes or spurs, which can cause unnecessary damage to the tree’s bark and internal tissues.
 Instead, arborists use ropes, harnesses, and specialized climbing techniques to access the canopy.
 This method is ideal for maintaining the health and longevity of your trees, as it minimizes wounds and reduces the risk of disease or pest infestation.